 Machine Learning in R for the Biomedical Sciences: Methods for Prediction, Pattern Recognition, and Data Reduction

-- Implement a variety of machine learning techniques in R software; and
+- Be able to apply machine learning techniques in R; and

-- Apply the knowledge and techniques to the completion of a real-world biomedical project in the realm of prediction, pattern recognition, and/or data reduction.
+- Apply the knowledge and techniques to the completion of a real-world biomedical project.

 - Opportunities and Challenges of Complex Biomedical Data: Introduction to the Science of "Big Data" (BIOSTAT 202)